FredericDlugi/platinum-renegade-wiki/docs/trainer_changes/route_217.md

 # Route 217

+!!! note
+    There are wild Pokémon on this route.
+You can find out more [here](/wild_pokemon/route_217/).

 Trainer                    | Pokémons
 ---                        | ---
 Ace Trainer Dalton (!)     | ![][467]  [Magmortar] Lv.
 52  ![][003]  [Venusaur] Lv.
 52  ![][230]  [Kingdra] Lv.
 52